-- 5.1 The Church is a member of the Baptist Union of Great Britain (Baptist Union) and Heart of England Baptist Association (Association).
-5 - The Church will normally promote, encourage, support and advance the work of the Baptist Union, the Association and BMS World Mission through prayer, through financial contributions and, where appropriate, by making personnel available from the membership of the Church.
-When it is able the Church will also support local Baptist and ecumenical gatherings.
-6
+- 5.1.
+The Church is a member of the Baptist Union of Great Britain (Baptist Union) and Heart of England Baptist Association (Association).6 - 5.2.
+The Church will normally promote, encourage, support and advance the work of the Baptist Union, the Association and BMS World Mission through prayer, through financial contributions and, where appropriate, by making personnel available from the membership of the Church.
+When it is able the Church will also support local Baptist and ecumenical gatherings.7

-6 BELONGING TO THE CHURCH
+6. BELONGING TO THE CHURCH

-- 6.1 The responsibilities of membership normally include: - attending worship and participating in Church Activities; - personal prayer and Bible study; - participation at the Communion of the Lord's Supper as a privilege and a priority; - helping the Church whenever possible by using gifts and abilities to advance the Purpose of the church through its Activities; - attending and participating in Church Members' Meetings; - giving regular financial support to the Church in proportion to personal resources and circumstances;7 - upholding Christian values.8 - 6.2 If there are differences that lead to difficulties between members of the Church (and it is recognised that these will sometimes arise) each member should try to resolve the situation with gentleness and humility following Christian and Biblical principles.
-It may be necessary for another wise and experienced member of this Church (or if invited a member of a neighbouring Church or representative of the Association) to act as mediator or friend to those seeking to achieve reconciliation.
-9
+- 6.1.
+The responsibilities of membership normally include: - Attending worship and and participating in church Activities; - Personal prayer and Bible study; - Participation at the Communion of the Lord's Supper as a privilege and priority; - Helping the church whenever possible by using gifts and abilities to advance the Purpose of the church through its Activities; - Attending and participating in Church Members' Meetings; - Giving regular financial support to the church in proportion to personal resources and circumstances;8

+8 Although there may be encouragement to give financially this is a private matter.